The Definitive Guide to Cellular SCADA and Cellular Telemetry

 Advantages of Cellular SCADA:

 Probably the biggest advantage of Cellular SCADA is it’s nearly ubiquitous coverage.
 While some industrial sites have poor coverage, they are becoming fewer and fewer.
 There are many cellular data modem manufacturers and integrators, like Telit or Multitech.

 Disadvantages of a cellular system:

 Cost and Power.
-If thousands of points are being monitored and controlled, costs of using cellular backhaul to each endpoint will add up fast!
-Also, cellular modems are fairly power hungry, so AC power or solar power (think $) is pretty much a requirement.
+If thousands of points are being monitored and controlled, the costs of using cellular backhaul to each endpoint will add up fast!
+Also, cellular modems are fairly power-hungry, so AC power or solar power (think $) is pretty much a requirement.
 Another concern of many in the SCADA market is security.
 If data and control signals are passing over a 3rd party network (like Verizon), there is a greater vulnerability that those signals could be intercepted or manipulated.
-That’s why many SCADA systems today are still “air gapped” from the rest of the Internet, meaning they are completely stand alone systems.
+That’s why many SCADA systems today are still “air-gapped” from the rest of the Internet, meaning they are completely stand-alone systems.

 How is cellular SCADA different from cellular telemetry?

-In reality, there’s not a ton of consensus on what exactly the difference is, but if there is a difference, it generally is pointing to the distinction between a full blown TCP/IP enabled data pipe right to the SCADA controller, vs. a tiny-bits-of-data-in-and-out implementation that often use point-to-multipoint data aggregators locally before hitting the cellular network.
+In reality, there’s not a ton of consensus on what exactly the difference is, but if there is a difference, it generally is pointing to the distinction between a full-blown TCP/IP enabled data pipe right to the SCADA controller, vs. a tiny-bits-of-data-in-and-out implementation that often uses point-to-multipoint data aggregators locally before hitting the cellular network.